ECE530-2023/news-analyzer-MikeTerekhov/README.md

 # news-analyzer-MikeTerekhov
-- added Github Actions -> currently failing because I dont have any Pytest cases
+- added Github Actions
 - created majority of function stubs
 - implemented a test file with a test class for secure_file_uploader
 - created a txt file with errors and their descriptions
 - Unit tests are created in test_unit_tests file for all API modules
 -------------------------------------------------------------------------
-# Explanation
+# MongoDB

-For our database structure design we have chosen to go with MongoDB database structure due to the nature of our input.
-Due to the fact that the main entity of our project is a document, it would be very difficult to store this information in a table based format such as SQL.
-Due to the fact that we are planning on splitting up the document into paragraphs and images, it would be easier to use a JSON format to store and query that information.
+- For our database structure design we have chosen to go with MongoDB database structure due to the nature of our input.
+- Due to the fact that the main entity of our project is a document, it would be very difficult to store this information in a table based format such as SQL.
+-Due to the fact that we are planning on splitting up the document into paragraphs and images, it would be easier to use a JSON format to store and query that information.

 # Why MongoDB?

-Mongo is much less structured.
+- Mongo is much less structured.
 This will easier allow to altercation and addition of data collected from out documents
+- Allows for more flexibility with sentiment analysis section by potentially allowing user to select different portions of text that they want to analyze
+- due to many different document types/structures, rigid table structure is difficult to fill it in effectively

 # Schema
 ```